mstermigol/Sound/README.md

 4. Select the downloaded song in the playlist and press "Play".
 5. Create playlists and add songs to them to organize your music.

-## 🏆 Credits

-Sound would not be possible without the contributions of the following open-source projects:

-- Flutter: A mobile app development framework created by Google.

 ## 💻 Contributors

 - Miguel Jaramillo Arenas